ARTICLES

 The bathroom in "Cise.Kawakami 1"

-"Kiri no Oto": A Private Villa in a Renovated Former Clinic, Designed by a Kushiro-Born Genius!
+"Kiri no Oto," a Private Villa in a Renovated Former Clinic Designed by a Kushiro-Born Genius!

-An artwork made from the soil of the Kushiro Wetlands, displayed in a guest room.
+An artwork made from the soil of the Kushiro Wetlands, displayed in a guest room

-"URARA," with its foggy forest concept.
+"URARA," with its foggy forest concept

-A unique bathroom with a cave-like ambiance.
+A unique bathroom with a cave-like atmosphere

 Other facilities include a gallery with an 80-inch large-screen monitor for watching YouTube and other video sites, and a terrace where you can enjoy the Kushiro breeze with a drink in hand.
 It seems suitable for a wide range of uses, from tourism and employee training to art events.